Los Angeles AutoCAD Schools

 There's also a side-by-side comparison of pertinent facts about the schools, such as enrollment, tuition and the student retention and graduation rates.
 At the end of the article is a listing of a few other area schools with relevant programs.

 - About 11 miles from downtown Los Angeles, Glendale Community College offers three AutoCAD-related programs.
-The college has an architectural drafting and design certificate program, an electro/mechanical fabrication technician program and an engineering/electro-mechanical design certificate program.
+The college has an architectural drafting and design certificate program, an electro/mechanical fabrication technician program and an engineering CAD and design certificate program.

 - Los Angeles Valley College has an architecture certificate that includes AutoCAD classes and an engineering associate degree with a mechanical drafting/design emphasis program that prepares students for several careers.
 This school is about 15 miles from downtown.